TheLeoP/project.nvim/README.md

   -- Methods of detecting the root directory. **"lsp"** uses the native neovim -- lsp, while **"pattern"** uses vim-rooter like glob pattern matching.
 Here -- order matters: if one is not detected, the other is used as fallback.
-You -- can also delete or rearangne the detection methods. detection_methods = { "lsp", "pattern" },
+You -- can also delete or rearrange the detection methods. detection_methods = { "lsp", "pattern" },

   -- All the patterns used to detect root dir, when **"pattern"** is in